 Aria is a lively 17-month-old with an infectious smile.
 One would never guess that she was born an anemic preemie who spent the first month of her life in the Newborn Intensive Care Unit (NICU) at Lucile Packard Children’s Hospital (LPCH).

-The odds were stacked against Aria from the beginning, given her mother’s complications with the pregnancy and delivery.
+The odds were stacked against Aria from the beginning, given her mother, Jennifer’s complications with the pregnancy and delivery.
 Aria was delivered seven weeks early via an emergency cesarean section due to preeclampsia in mom, and Aria only weighed 3 pounds and 3 ounces at birth.

 At two months old, Aria received her first blood transfusion because she was unable to produce her own healthy red blood cells.
 Over the next six months, Aria received seven more blood transfusions and doctors struggled to identify the cause of Aria’s anemia.
 Part of the reason for the difficulty was because doctors could not distinguish her red blood cells (type O+) from the transfused (also O+).
 The decision was then made to transfuse Aria with O- blood, which meant that the few O+ blood cells she was producing could be tested.
 Thanks to this decision, the doctors were able to diagnose Aria with Diamond Blackfan anemia.

 According to the Centers for Disease Control and Prevention (CDC), Diamond Blackfan anemia (DBA) is a rare blood disorder that is also associated with birth defects and/or other abnormal features.
 DBA occurs in every racial and ethnic group and about 25-30 new cases are diagnosed in the U.S. and Canada annually.